Decoding Peterson’s 12 Rules for Life

 With regard to religious matters, his opacity enables him to expand people’s understanding of God and at the same time avoid being pigeonholed into any religious group, even though most of his religious and psychological insights are based on the Bible.
-However, even in psychological matters, his penchant to analyse issues into the nth degree of complexity makes it difficult for him to express his ideas precisely according to the customary practice in a scientific journal.
+However, even in psychological matters, his penchant to analyse issues to the nth degree of complexity makes it difficult for him to express his ideas precisely according to the customary practice of scientific journals.
 I am sure that most journal editors and reviewers would ask Peterson to simplify his language and provide empirical support.

 The genius of Peterson is that he can penetrate any issue in a deeper and more precise way than most psychologists.
 Anyone who has attended his lectures can witness that he often struggles to find the right words to express his profound thoughts in a way that his audience can understand.
 This chapter is a good example of his difficult, deep, but inspiring way of writing and speaking.

 Here is an attempt to summarize this very complex chapter.
-He makes the point that the world is far more complex than we realize; therefore, don’t claim that you have a single-cause solution to all problems.
-Furthermore, technology is changing so fast, and everything is built for obsolescence; this another reason why you should not impose your own solutions on the world.
+Peterson makes the point that the world is far more complex than we realize; therefore, one should not claim to have a single-cause solution to all problems.
+Furthermore, technology is changing so quickly, and everything is built for obsolescence; this another reason why you should not impose your own solutions on the world.
 Thirdly, you even do not know yourself, because people are complicated creatures.
 You need to sort yourself out in order to know precisely what you want for your future.
 Such efforts are necessary to shed some light in the darkness and complexity of human existence.

 - talks carelessly, spewing out unfiltered thoughts;